 [Related infographic: The State of Ecommerce: What You Should Know About Online Shoppers]

-If all of your inventory is fulfiled from one location – for example, out of New Jersey, as seen in the map below – it can take 5-6 days to deliver an order to a customer in Oregon.
+If all of your inventory is fulfilled from one location – for example, out of New Jersey, as seen in the map below – it can take 5-6 days to deliver an order to a customer in Oregon.

-It’s no surprise that same-day shipping and delivery can only ship to the lowest zone(s).
+Therefore, it’s no surprise that same-day shipping and delivery can only ship to the lowest zone(s).

 Where is the best place to fulfil orders to reduce shipping zones?

-It may seem counterintuitive that using more fulfilment centres can save money, but there are many instances where it’s effective (most commonly by outsourcing fulfilment, as you won’t have leases, labour, equipment, and other expenses).
+It may seem counterintuitive that using more fulfilment centers can save money, but there are many instances where it’s effective (most commonly by outsourcing fulfilment, as you won’t have leases, labour, equipment, and other expenses).

 - Analyse historical order and postcode data to reevaluate your optimal fulfilment locations.